When purchasing pedigree Valais Blacknose stock there are several things to be aware of, hopefully this guide will help you buy with confidence.

 - There is no official breed-up program in the UK, therefore you will not be able to register offspring from non-pedigree stock.

-The information within this guide is based on the knowledge and input from VBSSUK members.
+The information within this guide is based on the knowledge and input from VBSSUK members and the Grassroots Registry.